elsiklab/multibigwig/README.md

 ## Install

-- Clone repo into plugins folder in JBrowse
+- Clone repo into plugins folder in JBrowse and name folder MultiBigWig
 - Add "plugins": ["MultiBigWig"] to trackList.json or jbrowse_conf.json